-PAGE NO. 343 APPLICATION NO. 16/2758/MJR ADDRESS: R/O 35-37 CHARLES STREET FROM: 39 Charles Street SUMMARY: Objects to the development on the following Grounds the interest and well being of existing businesses, over development of the area for residential use, lack of adequate car parking to cope with hundreds of students, as well as existing and future residents total congestion already of the lane to the rear of Charles Street and its effect on emergency services the opening of the lane to dozens, if not hundreds of residents who will not have their own parking.
+PAGE NO. 343 APPLICATION NO. 16/2758/MJR

+ADDRESS: R/O 35-37 CHARLES STREET

+FROM: 39 Charles Street

+SUMMARY: the interest and well being of existing businesses, over development of the area for residential use, lack of adequate car parking to cope with hundreds of students, as well as existing and future residents total congestion already of the lane to the rear of Charles Street and its effect on emergency services the opening of the lane to dozens, if not hundreds of residents who will not have their own parking.
 Concern over a precedent being set up by the council to allow all empty buildings in Charles Street to be converted to flats.
-Weekly rubbish blocking the lane - for which no consideration has ever been given REMARKS: These matters are addressed within the Committee Report.
+Weekly rubbish blocking the lane - for which no consideration has ever been given

+Regards Haydn Price

+REMARKS: These matters are addressed within the Committee Report.

 The Parking Guidelines do not encourage residential parking within the City Centre which offers a sustainable location for residential/retail/services/ facilities and Travel opportunities un-reliant on the use of a private car.